angelacuahutle/Tic-tac-toe-with-Ruby-/README.md

 # Tic-tac-toe-with-Ruby-

-> This is the third project in the Ruby module.
-In this project, we built a Tic-Tac-Toe game where we used the functionality of multiple files we built: main.rb board.rb player.rb
+> In this project, we built a Tic-Tac-Toe game.
+Tic-tac-toe is a game in which two players seek in alternate turns to complete a row, a column, or a diagonal with either three O's or three X's (noughts and crosses).
+This has been implemented using Object Oriented Programming in Ruby Language.

 ![screenshot](images/image1.png)
 ![screenshot](images/image2.png)